ansari-saif/backend-agent-code-template/WEBSOCKET_GUIDE.md

 ## Overview

-The Diary application provides real-time WebSocket communication for instant updates, motivation messages, and interactive features.
-The WebSocket endpoint supports user-specific connections and handles various message types.
+The Diary application provides a one-way WebSocket communication system for sending messages to connected users.
+The WebSocket endpoint accepts connections but doesn't process incoming messages - it's designed for server-to-client communication only.

 ## WebSocket Endpoint